Counter-Strike coaching bug scandal

-The Counter-Strike coaching bug scandal is an ongoing bug abuse scandal in the game Counter-Strike: Global Offensive.
-The bug had three variants, all of which allowed team coaches to see parts of the map they normally would not have access to and gather information about the enemy team.
+The Counter-Strike coaching bug scandal was a bug abuse scandal in the game Counter-Strike: Global Offensive.
+The bug had multiple variants, all of which allowed team coaches to see parts of the map they normally would not have access to and gather information about the enemy team.

 It was first made public on 26 August 2020 by Wisła Kraków coach Mariusz "Loord" Cybulski.
 Five days later, three coaches were banned by Esports Integrity Commission (ESIC) for exploiting the bug.
 ESIC launched an investigation on 4 September and on 28 September, ESIC banned a further 34 coaches after reviewing 20% of the demos.
 On 5 May 2022, ESIC announced that almost 100 coaches were going to be sanctioned as they neared the completion of the final investigation.

-Valve Corporation, the developer of the game, announced on 26 August 2020 that they had fixed the bug, however a coach was still able to recreate it on 15 May 2021.
+Valve Corporation, the developer of the game, announced on 26 August 2020 that they had fixed the bug.

 Background

 Counter-Strike: Global Offensive is a multiplayer first-person shooter released in 2012, where two opposing teams compete against each other.
+Players of the game have incomplete information about the other team and their location, meaning that any method to discover additional information about the other team is extremely powerful.

 The bug was first made public by Wisła Kraków coach Mariusz "Loord" Cybulski on 26 August 2020, who said that it allowed him to "see above the map and tell info to the players".
-The exploit allowed coaches to have an overview of a random spot on the map.

-On 5 May 2022, during the final investigation, the Esports Integrity Commission said that there were three variants of the bug: the "static" bug that placed coaches on a random point, the "free-roam" bug that allowed the coaches to fly around the map, and the "third-person" bug that allowed coaches to watch the match from a third-person view.
+The Esports Integrity Commission said that there were three variants of the bug: the "static" bug that placed coaches on a random point, the "free-roam" bug that allowed the coaches to fly around the map, and the "third-person" bug that allowed coaches to watch the match from a third-person view.